eProsima/Integration-Service-Deprecated/examples/domain_change/README.rst

 This means that if a subscriber and a publisher are executed, there will be not communication between them, even having the same topic and type.

-Executing the *Integration Service* with the provided `config.xml <config.xml>`_ file in this folder will create a bridge between the publisher and the subscriber, and communicate both applications.
+Executing the *Integration Service* with the provided `config.xml <config.xml>`_ file in this folder will create a bridge between the publisher (as writer) and the subscriber (as reader), and communicate both applications.